 if(is.na(SinPoly[i])==FALSE) { #if scand falls within polygon, continue update

 … [rest of the updating step remains the same]

+\end{verbatim}

 Note that it is much more time-efficient to draw all M candidate values for s and check once if they fall within the state-space, rather than running the over() command for every individual pair of coordinates.
 To make sure that our initial values for s also fall within the polygon of S, we use the function runifpoint() from the package spatstat (REF), which generates random uniform points within a specified polygon.
 You’ll find this modified MCMC algorithm in the online supplementary material (SCR0poisSSp).